 You can also create ads within Instagram Stories.
 300 million accounts currently use Stories.
 Of those, one-third of the most-viewed come from businesses and one in five get a direct message from those who view it.
 When viewing a Story, it happens in vertical, full-screen format, which gives viewers a more immersive experience.
 Using Stories, you can target your ad using various options to best reach your customer.

 8. There’s Space for Ecommerce

-There is space, and there are opportunities, for ecommerce companies on Instagram.
+Another big thing businesses should know about Instagram is that there is space, and there are opportunities, for ecommerce companies on it.
 Between photos, videos, and ads, there are tons of opportunities to showcase your products and generate interest.
 It’s also worth the effort.
 Followers on Instagram have a $65 Average Order Value, $10 more than Facebook fans.
 In addition to sharing great photos of your products, promoting them in ads, and making the best use of links in Stories and in your bio, you can also use other Instagram features third-party tools to increase “shoppability”.

 The Shopping Tags feature on Instagram allows businesses to add price and description tags to an image.
 This allows you to “tag” certain products within an image to offer more information about them to an interested buyer and allow them to click through to your website for purchase.
 This feature helps to boost product discovery and increase sales.

 At first, it was only rolled out to a small pool of eligible businesses.
 However, Instagram opened shopping tags up to more businesses in March 2018 to include fashion businesses and certain merchants in other countries as well.
 You need to set up an Instagram Business Account and a Facebook Shop to become eligible for shopping on Instagram.